Ishanax/Ishanax/README.md

 ### I'm a self-taught front-end developer that loves creative design and has a master's in Philosophy! ✨

-- :rocket: My current project is making a Wordpress.org site for a digital artist
+- :rocket: My current project is making a quiz application: https://github.com/Ishanax/quiz
 - 🧪 I'm testing websites for Testbirds
 - 🌱 I want to learn more React
 - :bulb: My 2021 goal is to contribute to open source projects